Lunch at The Wharf, Mooloolaba

 The menu is what you’d expect here: fresh, locally sourced seafood and local, sustainably sourced produce with a modern, eclectic menu.

-It’s the perfect place for lazy long lunches on the deck or a sunset snacking with a refreshing Mooloolaba Mools house cocktail (Gin, Matcha Powder, Fresh Mint & Lime, and Freeze Dried Raspberries).
-Nudge us.
-Is this place real?!
+It’s the perfect place for lazy long lunches on the deck or a sunset snacking with a refreshing Mooloolaba Mools house cocktail (Gin, Matcha Powder, Fresh Mint and lime, and Freeze Dried Raspberries).

 Grab your beer paddle from some 52 taps(!), your menu and settle in for a sunset session of boat watching as the locals take their yachts, tinnies and kayaks back into moor for the night.